-To further validate our approach, we downloaded from DrugBank (Wishart et al., 2006, 2008) a compilation of 4,335 drugs that were not available in SIDER.
-Chemical structures and hashed fingerprints for these new drugs were computed as described in Section 3.1, and side effect rankings were calculated using the combined algorithm.
+To further validate our approach, we downloaded from DrugBank [23, 24] a compilation of 4,335 drugs that were not available in SIDER.
+Chemical structures and hashed fingerprints for these new drugs were computed as described in section 3.1, and side effect rankings were calculated using the combined algorithm.

-To evaluate the results of our prediction algorithm, we used the Hazardous Substances Data Bank (HSDB), an online peer-reviewed database focusing on toxicology of potentially hazardous chemicals (Wexler, 2001).
+To evaluate the results of our prediction algorithm, we used the Hazardous Substances Data Bank (HSDB), an online peer reviewed database focusing on toxicology of potentially hazardous chemicals (see [25]).
 For 448 drugs that had matching records in HSDB, the text in the Human Health Effects section was downloaded and a simple textual search scheme was applied to extract annotated side effects.
-For 102 (22.8%) of the drugs, the side effect that was ranked highest by our algorithm was also associated to the corresponding drug in HSDB (Fig. 3).
+For 102 (22.8%) of the drugs, the side effect that was ranked highest by our algorithm was also associated to the corresponding drug in HSDB (see Figure 2A).
 For 201 (44.9%) of the drugs, one or more of the 5 top scoring side effects were confirmed by HSDB.